How to Avoid Taxes on Canceled Mortgage Debt

 - Canceled qualified real property business debt

-- Principal residence indebtedness under terms of the Mortgage Debt Relief Act (2007 through 2016).
-This can also apply to debt that is discharged in 2017 provided that there was a written agreement entered into in 2016.
+- Principal residence indebtedness under terms of the Mortgage Debt Relief Act (2007 through 2020).
+This can also apply to debt that is discharged in 2021 provided that there was a written agreement entered into in 2020.
+This was further extended through 2025 by the Consolidated Appropriations Act in December of 2020.

 If you claim an exclusion, you can’t claim tax credits or capital losses or otherwise improve your tax situation using the excluded property.